 Being a self-service restaurant, I had to grab a menu from the front counter before finding an open seat.
-Once I decided what to order, I returned to the counter to place my order.
-After paying, I was told my food would be delivered to my table when ready.
-As food was prepared fresh to order, the wait could take anywhere from 15 to 30 minutes.
+Once I looked over the menu, I returned to the counter to place my order.
+After paying, I returned to my table where I waited for my food to be delivered.
+With food prepared fresh to order, wait times were anywhere from 15 to 30 minutes.

-The menu at Milkbar Tomasza was much larger than I was expecting with a wide variety of dishes.
-While there were traditional Polish dishes on the menu, such as dumplings (pierogi), I was surprised to see a large selection of all day breakfast dishes, paninis, and main courses.
-The menu also featured a Daily Special (Zestaw Dnia) which included a main course and soup of the day.
-This special, priced at 20 zł (or about $4.94), was listed on the chalkboards behind the counter.
+The menu at Milkbar Tomasza was much larger than I was expecting.
+There was a wide variety of dishes including traditional Polish dishes such as pierogi (dumplings).
+But, you also had a large selection of all day breakfast dishes, paninis, and main courses.
+The menu also featured a Daily Special (Zestaw Dnia).
+This special, priced at 20 zł (or about $4.94), included a main course and soup of the day

-Even more surprising was how affordable the menu was.
+Even more surprising was the affordability of the menu.
 Dishes started at 6 zł (or about $1.47) with the most expensive item being 25 zł (or about $6.14).
 Most dishes were less than 20 zł (or about $4.91), which was a fantastic value.

-Other than food options, the menu featured a good variety of coffees, teas, and soft drinks ranging from 4 zł (or about $0.98) to 11 zł (or about $2.70).
+Other than food options, the menu featured a good variety of drinks.
+This included coffees, teas, and soft drinks ranging from 4 zł (or about $0.98) to 11 zł (or about $2.70).

-When you think of traditional Polish dishes, the last thing that comes to mind would probably be an Irish Breakfast (25 zł or about $6.14).
+When I think of traditional Polish dishes, the last thing that comes to mind is an Irish Breakfast (25 zł or about $6.14).
 Since I was in the mood for breakfast, and I was hungry, I decided to give it a try.
-This hearty dish was served with two fried sausages, bacon, two eggs, tomato, potato wedges, baked beans, toast, and butter.
+This dish was served with two fried sausages, bacon, two eggs, tomato, potato wedges, baked beans, toast, and butter.

-When the plate was placed in front of me, the first thing that caught my attention was how large the plate was.
+When placed in front of me, the first thing that caught my attention was how large the plate was.
 I was glad I was hungry.
-Also, I was surprised how colorful and beautifully plated the breakfast was.
+Also, it was colorful and beautifully plated.

-There were two varieties of meat found in this dish, bacon and fried sausages.
-The bacon was not your typical slice of bacon.
+There were two types of meat, bacon and fried sausages.
+The bacon was not your typical bacon.
 It was more like ham both in appearance and taste.
-The salty and smoky bacon was sliced thin and grilled to perfection until it was tender yet meaty at the same time.
+The salty and smoky bacon had a tender yet meaty texture after sliced thin and grilled to perfection.

-The fried sausages were also not what I was expecting.
-Being fried, I was expecting the casings of the sausages to be crispy and springy but this was not the case.
-The sausage, both the casings and meat inside, were tender and soft without any texture.
+As for the fried sausages, I expected them to be crispy and springy.
+But, the sausages were tender and soft without any texture.
 The meat almost melted in my mouth.
-While I had no issue with this, I could see how others might not enjoy this.
+While I had no issue with this, others might not like the texture.
 As for the taste, just as with the bacon, the fried sausages were smoky, salty, and delicious.

-While simple, I enjoyed how tender and moist the beans were.
+While simple, I enjoyed the tender and moist beans.
 They were cooked to perfection with a meaty texture but not to the point of falling apart.
-The beans were a little sweet and a little smoky like traditional baked beans.
+The beans were sweet and smoky like traditional baked beans.

-Hidden under the baked beans, and the slice of tomato, were two fried eggs.
-Both eggs, which were crispy on the bottom, were cooked slightly differently.
-One of the eggs was cooked just to the point of still being runny which I appreciated.
-I’m a big fan of runny yolks which makes for the perfect dipping sauce.
-The other egg was cooked over hard with no runny yolk.
-While I would have preferred a runnier yolk, the eggs tasted fresh and delicious, so no complaints with me.
+Hidden under the baked beans, and slice of tomato, were two fried eggs.
+Both eggs, crispy on the bottom, were cooked differently.
+One was cooked sunny side up.
+The other cooked over hard with no runny yolk.
+While I would have preferred a runnier yolk, the eggs tasted fresh and delicious, so no complaints from me.

 Finishing off this breakfast were two slices of white bread and large potato wedges.
-Sure the thin slices of toasted bread were simple, but I have to admit, the rich, soft butter made each slice taste great.
+The thin slices of toasted bread were simple, but the rich, soft butter made each slice taste great.
 As for the potato wedges, they weren’t crispy nor soggy, but just right.
-They did taste freshly cut so that was a plus for me.
+They did taste fresh cut so that was a plus.